Print

 Instructions

 1. Dry brine the chicken.
-Using a paper towel, pat dry the chicken all over.
-Transfer it to a large oven dish.
+Using a paper towel, pat the chicken dry all over.
+Transfer it to a large roasting dish.
 Mix 1 tablespoon of salt with the zest of 1 lemon in a small bowl, then sprinkle the mixture over both sides of the chicken and massage it into the skin.
-Cover loosely with foil and refrigerate for at least an hour, if not overnight.
+Cover loosely with foil and refrigerate for at least an hour, or ideally overnight for the best results.

-3. Roast the chicken.
+4. Prepare the chicken for roasting.
 Mix the olive oil and lemon juice, then brush it all over the outside of the chicken.
 Pop the lemon halves and remaining rosemary sprigs into the chicken cavity.
 Cover with foil, then roast for 1 hour.
 PRO TIP: If you like, you can truss the chicken (tie it together with string).
 This is a helpful guide I like to follow if I’m doing that.
 It just looks a bit neater, but it’s not essential.

-5. Rest and serve the chicken.
+7. Rest and serve.
 Once the chicken is ready, remove it from the oven and let it rest for at least 10 minutes before serving.
-You can carve the chicken and then arrange the pieces on a plate to transfer to the table or carve the whole chicken at the table.
+You can carve the chicken and then arrange the pieces on a plate to transfer to the table, or carve the whole chicken at the table.
 Whatever you choose, make sure you spoon lots of the lovely cooking juices all over the meat – it’s liquid gold.

 Notes